-(Also listed as PSY:294.)
 Provides theoretical and historical information regarding the development of crisis intervention.
 Offers opportunities to learn and practice specific skills and techniques for diverse crisis situations, especially those applicable to working with persons with psychological disorders, as well as exploring the behavioral, legal, ethical, and cultural implications for interventions.
 The most common types of crisis will be investigated as well as safety guidelines and stress management techniques for crisis intervention workers.
-(48/0) Pre-/corequisite: PSY:111 or SOC:110
+(48/0) Prerequisite: PSY:111 or SOC:110